cilium/cilium-service-mesh-beta/kubernetes-ingress/tls-with-cert-manager.md

 # Ingress example with TLS termination using cert-manager

 This example builds on the [HTTP](http.md) and [gRPC](grpc.md) ingress examples, adding TLS termination.
+This example is similar to the [TLS](tls.md) ingress example, in which you had to manually create a self-signed CA using `minica`.
+In this example, you will be using [cert-manager](https://cert-manager.io/), a Kubernetes-native operator that issues and renews TLS certificates for you.

 ## Create TLS certificate and private key

-We will be using cert-manager to obtain TLS certificates.
-Let us install
+Let us install cert-manager:
-cert-manager:

 ```sh
 helm repo add jetstack https://charts.jetstack.io